 The following room upgrades may available, subject to availability – Deluxe (£40), Spa Suite (£70) and Hilltop Reserve (£90).
 Supplements are per night, and payable directly to the hotel.

-There is a £50 supplement for Saturday night stays.
+There is a £50 supplement for Saturday night stays and for stays in April.

 Enjoy amazing facilities